-This is why people feel the frequent need to be manipulated, and practitioners reap the monetary benefit of swindling people into thinking they need to be seen often.
+This is why people feel the frequent need to be manipulated, and practitioners reap the monetary benefit of convincing people into thinking they need to be seen often for "maintenance" care.
 You often feel great right after a manipulation, but without the proper follow up, things usually go right back to the way they were before.

 The fact that I even have to bring this up saddens me.
 Despite what your local snake oil salesman says, there isn’t a shred of evidence that a manipulation can cure any kind of disease.
 End of story!

 Photo cred: Progressive Rehab & Strength

 Now that we’ve cleared up the misconceptions surrounding spinal manipulation, here’s what it ACTUALLY does, and why I utilize it.